projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 PCI configuration spaces are accessed by writing to an address to I/O port 0xcf8 and then reading the I/O port 0xcfc.
-As the PCI configuration space of different devices is emulated by different clients, VHM handles the emulation of accesses to I/O port 0xcf8, caches the BDF of the device and the offset of the register, and delivers the request to the client with the same BDF when I/O port 0xcfc is accessed.
+As the PCI configuration space of different devices is emulated by different clients, HSM handles the emulation of accesses to I/O port 0xcf8, caches the BDF of the device and the offset of the register, and delivers the request to the client with the same BDF when I/O port 0xcfc is accessed.